Everest Base Camp Luxury Trek – 14 Days

 - You can also use this tour as a base for a tailor-made itinerary.
 For example, we could add on more time exploring the Kathmandu Valley or relaxing in Pokhara, or add some wildlife safaris in Chitwan or Bardia National Parks.
 We can also adjust the trekking route and add some exciting white water rafting on the Seti, Trisuli or Bhote Koshi rivers.
 To discuss your ideas or to get some suggestions from one of our travel consultants, please fill in our tailor-made request form.

 Airport / Hotel / Airport pick up & drop by private tourist vehicle.

-Twin sharing accommodation in a three-star hotel in Kathmandu; Breakfast included.
+Twin sharing accommodation in a five-star hotel in Kathmandu; Breakfast included.

 All your standard meals during the trek (Breakfasts, Lunches and Dinners).